aster-void/dotfiles/README.md

 git clone git@github.com:aster-void/dotfiles.git ~/.dotfiles && ~/.dotfiles/init.sh
 ```

+## Not to do

+do not execute scripts that start with '.' (such as .init.sh).
+they are intended to be called from other scripts.

 ## available apps

 alacritty, hyprland, waybar, and all apps within home-manager and nixos-config.